Frequently asked questions about our Culture Journey submitted by faculty and staff, organized by theme:

 The values were announced by President Ono in January 2023.
 Since then, the Culture Journey team has engaged the university community to identify example behaviors.
 These behaviors help to convey to our faculty and staff what the values look like in action.

 For values to guide our choices and actions, they must be more than words.
 They must be reflected in everything we do and reinforced by organizational processes that enable faculty and staff to live the values.
 Organizational Learning is working to infuse the values into each part of the employee experience.
-A centralized onboarding process was piloted across the university in fall 2023.
-It will be communicated more broadly in 2024.
+A centralized onboarding process is underway.
 A suite of culture change programs and resources is available to help our faculty and staff develop skills to foster a values-driven culture.

-Communications are planned in January 2024 to help support faculty and staff as they live the values.
-These communications will include a toolkit with:
+In early 2024, a toolkit of resources was released to help support faculty and staff as they live the values.

 What is being done to communicate and carry out best practices for culture change across the university to break down silos and avoid reinventing the wheel?

-In March 2022 and September 2023, we held culture mini summits.
+In March 2022, September 2023 and April 2024 we held culture mini summits.
 These included other offices engaged in culture change across the university and health system.
-We discussed initatives, timelines and areas for collaboration.
+We discussed initiatives, timelines and areas for collaboration.

 Collaborative communications strategy and messaging is being developed by communicators from: